sarahmccarthy123/TYPO3CMS-Tutorial-GettingStarted/Documentation/SystemRequirements/Index.rst

 TYPO3 requires a web server running PHP and access to a database.

-Composer is also required for local development.
+Composer is required for local development.

 For up-to-date information about TYPO3's system requirements visit `get.typo3.org
 <https://get.typo3.org/version/11#system-requirements>`_.